Gilberto Benetton: Career

 Benetton left school at 14, after his father died, and worked at local firms until starting United Colours of Benetton with his siblings in 1965.
 The company initially made clothing on a homemade production line in Ponzano Veneto near Venice.
 The company became well known for its brightly colored clothing.
 By the 1980s the company was distributing in 100 countries, and the Benetton family had become billionaires.

 After his family company's success in the 1980s, Benetton diversified into infrastructure, including roads, telecom, catering, and agriculture.
 He acquired Autogrill, a motorway food service company.
 Then Atlantia, the owner of Autostrade with contracts in road and airport construction.
 He also acquired stakes in Telecom Italia, Mediobanca, Pirelli, and RCS Mediagroup.
 In 2018 he organized the acquisition of Abertis, a motorway group from Spanish building firm ACS.

-The Benetton Group was controversial for their ads, which often went against social norms of the time.
+The Benetton Group was controversial for its ads, which often went against the social norms of the time.
 The ads challenged social taboos such as sexuality, war, racism, and AIDS.
 In 2011 the company pulled an ad featuring a photoshopped image of the Pope kissing a prominent Islamic cleric after the Vatican complained.
 The company became one of the world's largest retail groups, with 5000 stores in 120 companies.
 However, since 2000 it has seen dwindling sales.

 Originally, each of the four Benetton siblings had an equal quarter share of Edizione.
 Benetton was the former chairman of Edizione, the family's holding company which controls Atlantia.
 He was vice-president of Edizione when he died.
 He was the former chairman of one of their key investments, Autogrill highway and airport restaurants, and at his death he was vice-president.

-He was the only family member on the Atlantia board, and faced a crisis in August 2018 when the Genoa bridge collapse killed 43 people, a unit of Atlantia was the bridge operator.
+He was the only family member on the Atlantia board.
+He faced a crisis in August 2018 when the Genoa bridge collapse killed 43 people, a unit of Atlantia was the bridge operator.
 There were claims the weakness in the bridge was known in advance, and that the disaster was avoidable.
 The holding company Edizione lost €2 billion in value after the incident.

 In the years leading up to his death, Benetton had brought non-family member Marco Patuano in to run the Edizione company he had previously been head of, and indicated it should operate like a sovereign wealth fund.
 It is expected that he will be succeeded in his board role by Gilberto's daughter Sabrina.